-While limited technology like endpoint detection and response (EDR) can be valuable, threat actors don’t stick to a single silo such as endpoints, and utilise other channels in the same attack such as email, network, and SaaS.
+While limited technology like endpoint detection and response (EDR) can be valuable, threat actors don’t stick to a single silo such as endpoints, and utilize other channels in the same attack such as email, network, and SaaS.

 You can gain comprehensive visibility using a platform with XDR capabilities.
 XDR collects and correlates data from all endpoints and security layers, providing the full picture security teams need to reduce mean time to detect/response (MTTD/MTTR).

 Another component of strong endpoint security is being able to clearly identify what and who is in your network.
 This is where adopting the Zero Trust approach—the default that any device, user, or app is untrusted, could be vulnerable, or has been breached—comes into play.
 By scanning and authenticating users, devices, and apps before they’re granted access to the network, you reduce the chance of a malicious user gaining and maintaining residence.
-Remember to continuously monitor endpoints within the network to surface any compromises or odd behaviour.
+Remember to continuously monitor endpoints within the network to surface any compromises or odd behavior.

 2. Strengthen your VPN with an SDN

 Supplementing your VPN with a software defined network (SDN) security solution is also a good way to strengthen remote work security.
-An SDN takes a software-based approached to modernising enterprise networks beyond traditional wide area networks (WANs), making it more reliable and scalable.
+An SDN takes a software-based approached to modernizing enterprise networks beyond traditional wide area networks (WANs), making it more reliable and scalable.

 SDN solutions can integrate advanced cloud-native security functions, eliminating extra costs of deploying hardware appliances to scale the VPN.
-With central management, SDNs can improve visibility across your entire network, allowing IT teams to better validate traffic and authorisation in-line with the Zero Trust model.
+With central management, SDNs can improve visibility across your entire network, allowing IT teams to better validate traffic and authorization in-line with the Zero Trust model.